 When your files stop syncing with the Backup and Sync app, the first thing to do is to pause and resume the sync process.
 This refreshes your sync connection and helps fix the issues you’re facing with syncing your files.

-- Click on the app icon at the top, select the three-dots, and click on Pause.
-This’ll pause your current sync process.
+- Click on the app icon at the top, select the three dots, and click on Pause.
+This will pause your current sync process.

 Quit The App & Reopen It